shariq1989/cookbook/content/recipe/kedjenou.md

 * Vegetables: I use tomato, onion, carrot, and potato in the stew.
 You can also include green onion, bell pepper, and eggplant.
 Eggplant is especially common.

 * Kedjenou Spice Blend: Like all good spice blends, Kedjenou varies from home to home.
-This recipe contains the blend we use.
+This recipe contains the spice blend we use.
 The leftover spice blend can last for three months if stored in a sealed mason jar.

 #### What equipment do I need to make this recipe?